The-EG/EG-Overlay/docs/development/compiling.rst

 Visual Studio Code
 ------------------

 Meson integrates lightly with Visual Studio Code.
-This is the preferred development setup for EG-Overlay.

 First, install the Meson extension in Visual Studio Code.
 Then open the folder containing the sources downloaded previously.